sherweb/ngx-materialize/README.md

 npm install --save mdi    #optional
 ```

-Don't forget to include jQuery, Materialize and Mdi into your application.
+Don't forget to include jQuery, Materialize, and Mdi in your application.

 If you are using [Angular-CLI](https://github.com/angular/angular-cli) you can follow the example below :